superuserjr/force-preview-pdf/README.md

 - **Detailed Logging**: Timestamped logs with clear status indicators
 - **Graceful Error Handling**: Won't fail if Adobe isn't installed

+## Configuration Profile (mobileconfig)

+The included `force_preview_pdf_default_mdm.mobileconfig` file provides an alternative or complementary approach to setting Preview as the default PDF handler through macOS configuration profiles.

+### What is the mobileconfig?

+The mobileconfig is an Apple Configuration Profile that uses the LaunchServices (LSHandlers) payload to define system-wide file associations.
+Unlike the script which makes changes after the fact, the configuration profile establishes these preferences at the system level and prevents users from changing them.

+### Key Components

+1. **LaunchServices Handlers**: The profile defines multiple handlers to catch all PDF file types:
+   - `com.adobe.pdf` - Adobe's PDF content type
+   - `public.pdf` - Apple's standard PDF UTI
+   - `com.adobe.acrobat.pdf` - Acrobat-specific PDF type
+   - `net.adobe.pdf` - Legacy Adobe PDF type
+   - `pdf` file extension - Catches files by extension

+2. **Profile Metadata**:
+   - PayloadIdentifier: `com.organization.pdf-preview-default-profile`
+   - PayloadScope: `System` - Applies to all users
+   - PayloadType: `com.apple.LSHandlers` - LaunchServices configuration

+### When to Use the mobileconfig vs Script

+**Use the mobileconfig when:**
+- You want a preventative approach that blocks Adobe from taking over
+- You need a persistent setting that users cannot change
+- You're deploying to new machines or doing initial setup
+- You want a cleaner, system-level solution

+**Use the script when:**
+- Adobe has already taken over as the default
+- You need to clean up existing Adobe processes and agents
+- You want to reset corrupted LaunchServices databases
+- You need immediate results on already-configured machines

+**Best Practice**: Deploy both!
+Use the mobileconfig for ongoing enforcement and the script for initial cleanup.

+### Deploying the mobileconfig

+#### Via Mosyle
+1. Navigate to Management > Profiles
+2. Click "Add Profile" and select "Custom Profile"
+3. Upload the `force_preview_pdf_default_mdm.mobileconfig` file
+4. Name it appropriately (e.g., "Force Preview PDF Default")
+5. Assign to target devices or groups

+#### Via Jamf
+1. Go to Computers > Configuration Profiles
+2. Click "New" and select "Upload"
+3. Upload the mobileconfig file
+4. Configure scope and deployment settings

+#### Via Kandji
+1. Navigate to Library > Custom Profiles
+2. Add new Custom Profile
+3. Upload the mobileconfig file
+4. Configure assignment rules

+### Customizing the mobileconfig

+To customize for your organization:
+1. Replace `Your Organization` with your company name
+2. Update the PayloadIdentifier to use your reverse domain (e.g., `com.yourcompany.pdf-preview-default`)
+3. Generate new UUIDs for PayloadUUID values if creating multiple versions

+### Technical Details

+The profile works by registering Preview.app (`com.apple.Preview`) as the handler for all PDF-related content types and extensions.
+The `LSHandlerRoleAll` key ensures Preview handles all operations (viewing, editing, printing) for PDFs.
+The multiple handler entries ensure comprehensive coverage of all PDF type identifiers that Adobe products might use.

 ## How It Works

 ```mermaid